ma2gedev/breadcrumble/README.md

     end

+### View
 In your view, you can render the breadcrumb navigation with the `render_breadcrumbs` helper.

     <body>
       <%= render_breadcrumbs %>
     </body>

+### Customizing layout
+Breadcrumble generates default partial template for your app.

+Generate template.
+Run the follwoing.

+    $ rails g breadcrumble:views

+then edit the partials in your app's `app/views/breadcrumble/` directory.

 ## Contributing